The Umbrellas of Cherbourg

 - 3 Jun 2020

-COVID-19 and Kanopy have given me the chance to finally see Les Parapluies de Cherbourg aka The Umbrellas of Cherbourg.
-I’ve wanted to see it ever since hearing Don Draper and Lane Pryce drunkenly talk about it in Episode 403 of Mad Men (which, sadly, leaves Netflix next week).
-I saw it for the first time about two months ago, but I had watch it over the span of a few days because I couldn’t stand it for extended periods.
+COVID-19 and Kanopy have given me the chance to finally see Les Parapluies de Cherbourg (The Umbrellas of Cherbourg).
+I’ve wanted to see it ever since hearing Don Draper and Lane Pryce talk about it while drunk in Episode 403 of Mad Men.
+(It leaves Netflix next week).
+I saw it for the first time about two months ago.
+I had watch it over the span of a few days though, because I couldn’t stand it for extended periods.

 This movie is less of a musical and more of an opera.
-All of the dialogue is sung, but it’s written in prose instead of verse.
+All the dialogue is sung, but it’s written in prose instead of verse.
 The lines are more natural, but they rarely match the music.
-The general lack of structure in the dialogue is annoying and distracting.
+This general lack of structure in the dialogue is annoying and distracting.
 It’s no doubt a dealbreaker for some people.
-The vivid palette and enjoyable music, composed by Michel Legrand, are the best aspects of this movie.
+The vivid palette and Michel Legrand’s music are the best aspects of this movie.

-Catherine Deneuve is radiant as Geneviève Emery, her breakthrough role; it’s easy to see why Don Draper knows about her.
-I like Nino Castelnuovo as Guy Foucher, and the other cast members are good, considering the corniness of the movie.
+Catherine Deneuve is radiant as Geneviève Emery in her breakthrough role.
+(It’s easy to see why Don Draper knows about her.)
+I like Nino Castelnuovo as Guy Foucher, too.
+The other cast members are also good, considering the corniness of the movie.
 The singing itself isn’t my issue; it’s the singing of speech instead of lyrics.
-I sensed that it was dubbed, but I was disappointed to learn that none of the cast actually sang themselves.
+I sensed that it was dubbed, but I was disappointed to learn that none of the on-screen cast did any singing.

 I watched the movie again today, and I did it in one viewing.
-I noticed plot details that I had missed during my first viewing, partly because I was distracted by the non-lyrical dialogue and partly because I watched with French subtitles.
+I noticed plot details that I had missed during my first viewing, partly because of the non-lyrical dialogue and partly because I watched with French subtitles.
 I now realize that the singing in key scenes matches the recognizable theme music; the first instance is “Devant Le Garage” (“In Front of the Garage”).

-Despite its simplistic plot and unstructured dialogue, I really like The Umbrellas of Cherbourg.
+Despite its simplistic plot and unstructured dialogue, I like The Umbrellas of Cherbourg.
 I haven’t seen La La Land, but reading about their similarities doesn’t surprise me.
-They have a winning combination of whimsical hope and realistic consequence, capped with visual panache and timeless music.
+They both have a winning combination of whimsical hope and realistic consequence.
+Visual panache and timeless music are the capstones.